-Anderson University has signed and returned to the U.S. Department of Education the Certification and Agreement for funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students, and intends to use at least 50% of those funds to provide emergency financial aid grants to students as mandated by the Act.
+Anderson University has signed and returned to the U.S. Department of Education the Certification and Agreement for funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students, and intends to use at least 50 percent of those funds to provide emergency financial aid grants to students as mandated by the Act.

-The total amount of funds that the university received from the department, pursuant to the institution’s Certification and Agreement for Emergency Financial Aid Grants to students, amounts to $782,080.
+The total amount of funds that the University received from the Department pursuant to the institution’s Certification and Agreement for Emergency Financial Aid Grants to students amounts to $782,080.
 A total of 1,171 students were eligible to receive Emergency Financial Aid Grants under Section 18004(a)(1) of the CARES Act.
 Eligibility was determined by the following:

 - Enrollment prior to when the University moved to online classes on March 18, 2020.